markmoxon/lander-source-code-acorn-archimedes/1-source-files/other-sources/arthur/README.md

 This folder contains other source files for the Arthur variant of Lander on the Acorn Archimedes.

-* [GameCode.inf](GameCode.inf) contains the load and execution addresses for the GameCode game binary

 * [Lander,ffb](Lander,ffb) is the BBC BASIC loader for the Arthur operating system

 ---